jingzhian/mkdocs-md-notes/docs/dermatology.md

 ### Parasitic Infestation

 #### Scabies
 Scabies is caused by *Sarcoptes scabiei* infestation, a mite that infects only humans.
 Transmitted by close contacts, with an incubation period of 3-6 weeks.
 Female mite burrows into the skin to lay eggs.
-Classically, scabies is an intensely pruritic rash characterized by small erythematous papules in a linear arrangement (burrows) favor the web spaces, wrists and ankles, genitals, nipples, and waistline.
-First-line treatment is topical 5% permethrin or oral ivermectin.
+Classically, scabies is an intensely pruritic rash characterized by small erythematous papules in a linear arrangement (burrows) favor the **web spaces, wrists and ankles, genitals, nipples, and waistline**. **This the wet damp area.** First-line treatment is topical 5% permethrin or oral ivermectin.

 **Clinical Course**
 Immune response to mite, eggs and faecal material produce the itch, redness and swelling.
 Secondary bacterial infection causing pus-filled lesions invariably occurs.
 The skin lesion may also undergo secondary eczematisation.
 Immune reaction maybe localised and persistent.

+- Infants tend to have scabies around the whole head

 **Clinical features**
 The itch is typically more severe at night (nocturnal exacerbation).
 Other family members with itch or similar disease simultaneously or shortly before is a useful clinical pointer.

 1) Classical scabies:

    -  The rash consists of small, erythematous papules or vesicles
    -  Pathognomonic burrows, or <1-cm lines on the skin, caused by the female mite burrowing into the epidermis to lay eggs.
 Burrow may be found on close examination, or the burrow may be revealed by painting with a marker pen and washed off.
 Burrows may not be visible or may be difficult to visualize due to excoriation.

 2) Scabies with secondary bacterial infection:

    - Most common type of disease seen.
    - Most common in children and young adults.
    -  Infants can get scabies from care-givers, and tend to have pustular lesions by the time they present.

 3) Scabetic nodules: An extremely itchy nodule on the scrotum, vulva, and axillae.

    -  The mite is extremely difficult to find in these patients.

 4) Scabies incognito:

    - A persistent itchy patch that do not spread or extent may be produced.
    -  Occurs in individuals with good personal hygiene.

 5) Norwegian or crusted scabies:

    - Often occurs in old patients or in individuals with poor general condition.
    - The whole body, especially the back of the ear, dorsum of elbow, knee, sacral regions, and nail bed are thickened with crusts.
    - Millions of mites are present, but the patient does NOT itch.